akankshanb/Bot-Engine/BOT.md

 <a name="usecase1"></a>
 ```
 Use Case 1: Give the user with code snippet for the required type of graph.

 1 Preconditions
    User must have mattermost account.

 2 Main Flow
   User provides the bot with the type of graph it requires [S1].
-  Bot returns the appropriate library packages with a usage [S2].
-  Bot asks the user if they need a sample visualization.
-User responds [S3].
+  Bot responds with a code snippet of the Seaborn library of that particular graph type[S2].
-  Bot returns according to the response [S4].
+  Bot also returns a sample graph for user to visualize the data[S3].

 3 Subflows
-  [S1] User tells bot the graph type @graph_type. e.g. Histogram
+  [S1] User calls bot by a "sample" command and the graph type @graph_type. e.g. Histogram
-  [S2] Bot returns the entire code snippet.
+  [S2] Bot returns a code snippet.
-  [S3] Bot asks for plotting sample code provided.
-User confirms.
-  [S4] Bot returns the sample plot.
+  [S3] Bot also returns a sample graph for the @graph type

 4 Alternative Flows
-  [E1] Requested graph data not available.
+  [E1] Requested graph type not available to plot.
 ```
 <a name="usecase2"></a>
 ```
-Use Case2: Plot the graph for the user with their data.
+Use Case2: Plot the graph for the user with their custom data.

 1 Preconditions
    User must have mattermost account.
    User must give the data in the format required by the bot.

 2 Main Flow
    User requests bot to generate a graph of a type for their data [S1].
-   Bot will provide a specific data format for the graph to be generated [S2].
+   User uploads the data in that particular format with labels[S2].
-   User provides its data in the specified format [S3].
+   User also provides the labels, features it wants in the graph in a particular format[S3]
    Bot generates the graph and returns it to the user [S4].

 3 Subflows
-  [S1] User gives a /plot command with @graph_type.
+  [S1] User gives a "plot" command with @graph_type, ex.
+Scatterplot.
-  [S2] Bot will return a sample data format, e.g. a comma separated list.
+  [S2] User uploads data on MatterMost in a particular format, ex. csv
-  [S3] User provides the data in the requested format.
+  [S3] User provides with X, Y labels as asked by the Bot
   [S4] Bot returns the generated graph.

 4 Alternative Flows
   [E1] Incorrect data format.
 Requested data format to be provided
   [E2] Requested graph type not available.